The hamlet of l'Ecot

 Zoom on the Sainte Marguerite Chapel

-Piedmontese shepherds then settled here with their herds around the 5th century, surviving the harsh, frugal conditions of altitude.
+Shepherds from Piedmont are said to have settled here with their flocks around the 5th century, surviving the harsh and austere conditions of the high mountains.

-Inhabited year-round until 1960, then abandoned in winter, l'Écot is now home to several young Bonneval sur Arc households.
+Inhabited year-round until 1960 and then abandoned during the winter, L’Écot is once again home to several young families from Bonneval sur Arc on a permanent basis.

-Romanesque art is an essentially architectural artistic style that originated in Western Europe at the end of the 10th century and ended with the emergence of Gothic art (early 12th century).
-Its technical features include a basilica floor plan, round barrel vaults, groin vaults, domes, spans and buttresses.
-Decoration is influenced by Antiquity, Eastern art and Celtic traditions.
-Two periods can be distinguished: the first Romanesque (950-1070) and the second Romanesque (1060-1130), the evolution and culmination of the first.
+Romanesque art is an artistic style primarily associated with architecture that originated in Western Europe in the late 10th century and came to an end with the emergence of Gothic art (early 12th century).
+Its technical characteristics include a basilica-style floor plan, barrel vaults with transverse ribs, cross vaults, domes, bays, and buttresses.
+The decoration is influenced by Antiquity, Eastern art, and Celtic traditions.
+Two periods can be distinguished: Early Romanesque (950–1070) and High Romanesque (1060–1130), the latter being the evolution and culmination of the former.